 —Randall M. Miller, co-author of The Northern Home Front during the Civil War

-“Young’s letters are expertly presented and explained by the editors, offering unusually rich insights into the most important dimensions of the Civil War.”
+“Young’s letters offer some of the most stunningly honest opinions and detailed descriptions ever produced by a Union soldier.
+The letters are expertly presented and explained by the editors, offering unusually rich insights into the most important dimensions of the Civil War.”

 —T. Michael Parrish, Baylor University

 Publicity and Press Kit Resources

 Click here for current & upcoming UW Press events

 Download high resolution author photo, John David Smith, color

 Download high resolution author photo, Johns David Smith, b/w

 All images are at least 2.25 inches at 300 dpi wide; current title covers are a minimum of 1500 px wide/6 inches wide at 300 dpi.
 Please contact us if you need a custom size.